-Drs Cynthia Sandor, Kathryn Peall and Professor Caleb Webber have recently received funding from the Health and Care Research Wales Health PhD Studentship awards to investigate the role of inflammation in Parkinson’s disease, as part of the Dementia Research Institute and BRAIN Unit at Cardiff University.
+Drs Cynthia Sandor, who is supported by the Ser Cymru II programme which is part-funded by Cardiff University and the European Regional Development Fund through the Welsh Government, Kathryn Peall and Professor Caleb Webber have recently received funding from the Health and Care Research Wales Health PhD Studentship awards to investigate the role of inflammation in Parkinson’s disease, as part of the Dementia Research Institute and BRAIN Unit at Cardiff University.

 Parkinson’s disease is the most common neurodegenerative movement disorder, estimated to affect ~8000 people in Wales.
 However, considerable phenotypic heterogeneity, both in presentation and symptom progression, is observed in clinical practice.